You are here

 - Identify appropriate tools, technologies, materials, processes, and time needed for production

-- Use project management processeswhen working individually or collaboratively to coordinate productionproject management processessetting goals, planning, organizing, constructing, monitoring, and leading during execution
+- Use project management processessetting goals, planning, organizing, constructing, monitoring, and leading during executionwhen working individually or collaboratively to coordinate production

 Sharing